-- It is at Fatigue Level 0. - It has a Combat value of 5 or more.
+- It is at Fatigue Level 0 and is not demoralized. - It has a Combat value of 5 or more.
 Exception: In SIV, it must have a Combat value of 3 or more. - It occupies a hex containing at least one unbridged/undammed major or minor river hexside.
-Exception: Confederate units may only attempt to build a bridge over a major river in OTR, GTC, and AIO.
+Exception: Confederate units may only attempt to build a bridge over a major river in OTR, GTC, AIO, and TPC.
 Union units may attempt to build a bridge over a major river in all GCACW games except SIV. - It must not have entrenched or repaired a bridge or ferry in the same Recovery Phase. - If the bridge is to be built over a minor river, the player must have an unused minor river Bridge marker.
+Exception: In SJW, HCR, RTG, and SIV, the number of minor river Bridge markers in the game is not a limit.
+Players may build as many minor river markers in the game is not a limit.
+Players may build as many minor river bridges as they wish.